MicrosoftDocs/azure-devops-docs/docs/pipelines/agents/scale-set-agents.md

     * `--disable-overprovision`
     * `--upgrade-policy-mode manual`
     * `--load-balancer ""`
-    * `--instance-count 0` - this setting is not required but since Azure Pipelines manages the VM count it is recommended to set it to `0` during creation
+    * `--instance-count 0` - this setting is not required, but since Azure Pipelines manages the VM count it is recommended to set it to `0` during creation

     > [!IMPORTANT]
     >  If you run this script using Azure CLI on Windows, you must enclose the `""` in `--load-balancer ""` with single quotes like this: `--load-balancer '""'`